Asymptotics of pure dimer coverings on rail-yard graphs

 \begin{corollary} The partition function of pure dimer coverings can be computed as follows:

 where

 \end{corollary}

-\begin{proof}The corollary follows from Lemma \ref{l13} by letting $\lambda^{(l)}=\lambda^{(r+1)}=\emptyset$; it also appears in Proposition 8 of \cite{bbccr} for (\ref{bf}); and Theorem 1 of \cite{bbccr} for (\ref{fp}). \end{proof}
+\begin{proof}The corollary follows from Lemma \ref{l13} by letting $\lambda^{(l)}=\lambda^{(r+1)}=\emptyset$; it also appears in Proposition 8 of \cite{bbccr} for (\ref{bf}) and Theorem 1 of \cite{bbccr} for (\ref{fp}). \end{proof}

 {\textbf{Remark.}} The partition function $Z(G;\underline{x})$ is always well-defined as a power series in $\underline{x}$.
-When we consider the edge weights $x_i$'s to be positive numbers, to make sure the convergence of the power series representing the partition function, we need to assume that \begin{itemize} \item For any $i,j\in[l..r]$, $i<j$, $a_i=a_j$ and $b_i=+$, $b_j=-$ we have

-\end{itemize} However, when considering the corresponding probability measure, we do not necessarily need this assumption.
+When we consider the edge weights $x_i$'s to be positive numbers, to make sure the convergence of the power series representing the partition function, we need to assume that for any $i,j\in[l..r]$, $i<j$, $a_i=a_j$ and $b_i=+$, $b_j=-$ we have $x_ix_j<1$.
+However, when considering the corresponding probability measure, we do not necessarily need this assumption.